Side Effects of Holi Colors and Safety Tips for Holi

 Safe Holi is a Happy Holi!

 From kids to oldies, Holi holds a special place in everyone’s heart.
 The colour of festivals is a unique festival that allows us to come out and celebrate together in a fun manner.
-Buying colourful water guns and pichkaaris, filling up water balloons, mixing up your favourite colours in water—these are some of our fondest childhood memories associated with Holi.
+Buying colourful water guns and pichkaaris, filling up water balloons, mixing up your favourite colours in water - these are some of our fondest childhood memories associated with Holi.

 To celebrate the festival with love and joy, we should make safety a priority.
 Apart from all the precautions we have listed above, there are a few more things you can do to ensure that Holi 2023 is the safest you’ve ever celebrated.
 Do not drink and drive.
 Avoid travelling to overcrowded places if you have any chronic respiratory diseases, and celebrate safely at home.
 Take good care of your pets too, walk them early in the morning before the celebrations begin, and then ensure that they stay at home with their favorite toys.
-Educate children to be caring towards animals and not throw any colours or water balloons at them.
+Educate children to be caring towards animals and not to throw any colours or water balloons at them.

 We hope you have a happy Holi!